 A short distance past the distillery, down a single track road, lies Machir Bay on the islands Atlantic coast, a place both beautiful and dramatic in equal measure.
 Steep cliffs give way to a long stretch of golden sand that feels like the last bastion of safety before a violent sea which stretches all the way to North America.
 Strong currents make swimming impossible while various seafaring vessels have run into all kinds of trouble in the tumultuous waters of the bay.

-In the year 1835, a ship named ‘Stella’, sailing from Palermo to Greenock ran aground in Machir Bay, though fortunately on that occasion, the crew were rescued without the loss of life, others were not so lucky.
+In the year 1835, a ship named ‘Stella’, sailing from Palermo to Greenock ran aground in Machir Bay, though fortunately on that occasion, the crew were rescued without any loss of life.
+Others were not so lucky.
 In 1888 for example, the Norwegian barque ‘La Planta’ entered the waters of the bay, where a shift in unsecured cargo caused the vessel to list and eventually run aground.
 3 men were lost that day, though even that incident would pale in comparison to the events of October 6th 1918…

 HMS Otranto was an armed merchant cruiser requisitioned by the Royal Navy at the onset of war in 1914.
 On the 25th of September the ship departed New York at the head of a great convoy but ran into a terrible storm after ten days at sea.
 Conditions worsened over the next 48 hours and by October 6th, the entire convoy was hopelessly lost.
 When a rocky coastline came into view, Otranto’s officers mistakenly identified the land mass as the tip of Ireland and steered north in order to traverse it, inadvertently setting themselves on a collision course with HMS Kashmire, who’s crew had correctly recognised the west coast of Scotland and made south.
 Kashmir punched a hole in Otranto’s hull 16 feet wide and 20 feet deep, flooding the engine room, killing all power and instantly drowning any crewmen in the area.